Created

 claim to rule all Earth alarmed Nergal.
 And Nergal found

-Inanna alluring, maddenly desirable.
+Inanna alluring.
 It was not surprising

 then, that Nergal and Inanna became lovers.
 The lovers,